DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/datagrid.md

 Field | Type | Description
 ------|------|------------
-id | number &#124; string | Specifies row id.
-Used by plugins to consistently identify row
+id | number &#124; string | Specifies a row unique key.
+Used by plugins to identify the row

-Note that any other fields can and should be defined.
-They are used as data that will be represented.
+Note that any number of other fields can be specified.
+They are used as data to be represented within the DataGrid.

 ### Column